gseridon/LumiMonitor/README.md

 The <a href="https://github.com/gseridon/LumiMonitor/blob/master/Mechanical/Raspberry_Pi_4_Model_B_Retro_Case_-_All_Parts_v2.0.cdr">design file</a> can be accessed and edited using the program “CorelDRAW”, which offers a 15-day trial for new users.

-Obtaining this will be described later in the Acquisition Section.
+Obtaining this component will be described in the Acquisition Section.

 -----